-There are five (5) ways you can pay your plan premium.
+There are five ways you can pay your plan premium.
 At the time of completing the enrollment application, you were required to choose a payment option.
-If you would like to change your payment option, please call customer service for a "Payment Option" form or visit networkhealth.com/medicare/member-resources to download the payment option form.
+If you would like to change your payment option, please call our member experience team for a Payment Option form or visit networkhealth.com/medicare/member-resources to download the payment option form.

 If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
+While we are processing your request for a new payment method, you are responsible for making sure your plan premium is paid on time.